20mg pill = 2 doses | 10mg = 1 dose

 OVERDOSE: If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room immediately.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: back/muscle pain, abnormal vision.

 MISSED DOSE: Not applicable.